APIs can be tested in several ways and using different tools:

 NOTE: Scroll to the bottom of the response to translate the query to another programming language by selecting the language from the drop down menu within “Code Samples.”

 Easy to use, yet very powerful API testing tool.
-More information and documentation can be found on the Postman website.
+More information and documentation can be found on the Insomnia website.

 SOAPUI